 W-4 Withholding Instructions

-The declared W-4 allowances determine the amount of taxes to be withheld from payroll payments.
+The declared W-4 information determines the amount of taxes to be withheld from payroll payments.

 If tax withholding amounts are too high, employees are in effect making an interest-free loan to the U.S. government and will be losing out on use of those funds during the year until tax return refunds claims are filed.
 On the other hand, if not enough is being withheld the employee may be subject to a penalty when filing her or his personal income tax return.
 Generally, a penalty will apply if a taxpayer’s withholding and estimated tax payments total less than 90% of that year’s tax liability as calculated on the income tax return and less than 100% of the previous year’s tax liability.